 - Qatar shares the world’s largest gas field with Iran.
 The offshore North Field holds some 35,000 cubic km of recoverable reserves; that’s almost six times that of the second-largest field in Russia;

 - Qatar is the world’s richest country per capita, at $130,000;

-- The country is currently grappling with a political and trade embargo imposed by Saudi Arabia, Bahrain, Egypt, and the UAE;
+- The country is currently grappling with a political and trade embargo imposed by Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates;

 - The first of three lines of the multi-billion-dollar Doha Metro opened to passengers on 8 May, 2019;

-- The country was briefly part of the United Arab Emirates (UAE), shortly after it declared independence from the British in 1971;
+- The country was briefly part of the United Arab Emirates, shortly after it declared independence from the British in 1971;

 - Qatar National Vision 2030 is a long-term development plan focusing on the economy, society, human development, and the environment.

 National Day in Qatar (also known as Founder’s Day) is celebrated annually on 18 December.
 This commemorates the country’s unification in 1878; the country declared independence from Britain on 3 September 1971.
 The current head of state, Amir Tamim bin Hamad Al Thani, assumed power on 25 June 2013, following his father’s abdication.